-Why fly halfway around the world and suffer through jetlag, language barriers and Passport Control for your honeymoon, when there are more than enough places here at home to have some romantic post-wedding R&R?
-We’re not sure if it’s Justin Timberlake’s Man of the Woods Montana vibes, or the much-anticipated return of Westworld that has us wanting to gallop on horseback like Evan Rachel Wood, but something about a luxurious guest ranch feels apropos right now.
+Why fly halfway around the world and suffer through jetlag, language barriers, and passport control for your honeymoon, when there are more than enough places here in the States to have some romantic post-wedding R&R?
 After all, with so much glamorous international travel out there (often supported by big marketing dollars), it’s easy to forget that America’s guest ranches still have so much to offer: wind in your hair, a sense of adventure, untamed landscapes, and hearty home cooking.
 Here, a selection of some of the West’s best guest ranches—and why they could be a perfect fit for your honeymoon.

 Located just outside Steamboat Springs, The Home Ranch is the state’s only ranch affiliated with Relais & Chateaux, a global association of individually-owned and operated luxury hotels and restaurants.
 Since opening in 1980, this ranch has been distinguished by its extraordinary scenery and what it calls “Haute Mountain Cuisine.”
 The quality of both its outdoor activities and cuisine make this a top destination in Colorado.

 Farm-to-table foodie couples will love this one.
-Smith Fork Ranch operates their own organic farm and encourages guests to get their hands dirty harvesting ingredients for meal prep.
+Smith Fork Ranch operates its own organic farm and encourages guests to get their hands dirty harvesting ingredients for meal prep.
 They also offer a Wine Spectator-endorsed wine selection.
-Expect comfortable luxury an perfectly-designed guest rooms here—Smith Fork Ranch is owned by Linda and Marley Hodgson, who also founded the luxury leather goods brand Ghurka.
+Expect comfortable luxury and perfectly-designed guest rooms here—Smith Fork Ranch is owned by Linda and Marley Hodgson, who also founded the luxury leather goods brand, Ghurka.

-The Hideout Lodge & Guest Ranch, Shell, Wyoming
+The Hideout Lodge & Guest Ranch in Shell, Wyoming

-Find the ultimate tranquility at this adults-only ranch.
-Honeymooners can opt to stay in a private cabin with a hot tub (perfect for stargazing at night), a couple’s massage and an intimate culinary experiences.
-And with four million acres of National Forest all around you, it might just feel like the two of you have the entirety of Big Sky country all to yourselves.
+Find the ultimate tranquility at the adults-only Triple Creek Ranch.
+Honeymooners can opt to stay in a private cabin that includes a hot tub (perfect for stargazing at night), a couple’s massage, and intimate culinary experiences.
+And with four million acres of national forest all around you, it might just feel like the two of you have the entirety of Big Sky country all to yourselves.

 Over half of Flathead Lake Lodge’s guests return each year, so that means it’s a 50-50 shot that honeymooning here could become your new annual tradition.
-Not only is this lodge located just minutes away from Glacier National Park, but it is also located on the largest fresh water lake in the west.
-Fly fishing, lake fishing, whitewater rafting are all at your fingertips.
+Not only is this lodge located just minutes away from Glacier National Park, but it is also located on the largest freshwater lake in the West.
+Fly fishing, lake fishing, and whitewater rafting are all at your fingertips.